vmware/vcf-security-and-compliance-guidelines/security-configuration-hardening-guide/vsphere/8.0/Tools/README.md

 This script will prompt for a password, collected from the console and masked with asterisks (*).

 While it may be tempting to automate these connection strings, **under no circumstances do we recommend storing account logon information in a script**.
-Doing so is a leading cause of unauthorized access, breaches, and eventual situations like ransomware.
+Stored credentials are a common path to unauthorized access and can lead to ransomware.
 Properly storing account information for automated tools depends heavily on your own environment and is out of scope for this document.

 ### Step 2: Run The Tools